howbuildingsfail/hbf-rig/trset1/README.md

 -fix that gap in the intro!

 It won't be long
-Till you wanna move on from this
+Till you move on from this

-Feeling now

-we'll move it onto landfil
+to another song
+and on to the next one

+we're moving onto **landfill** we're gonna make **landfill music** we're working an assembly line filling up the **land fill land fill**

+muuuuuuusic (synth under)

 Second Verse
 Exactly the same as the first
+plastic feelings
+that won't degrade for a hundred years

+Feeling now

 ##10: Climate Denial